Skip to content

 Here are some practical tips you can use in your art journal process.
 Even a tiny change sometimes can lead to great discoveries.

-Tip #5: Using stamps and stencils
+Tip 5: Use stamps and stencils

 When you use stamps in your art journal, try using only bits of it, and not the whole image.

 By doing this, the stamped image looks as if it’s naturally appearing on the page.
-With some parts of the mage missing, you create a distressed effect that looks amazing on pages, especially mixed media pages.
+With some parts of the image missing, you create a distressed effect that looks amazing on pages, especially mixed media pages.

-I do this without any blocks, I just use my fingers to press the stamps where I want, and keep the rest off the page.
+I do this without any blocks, I just use my fingers to press the stamps where I want and keep the rest off the page.
 This can get your hands messy and dirty, but that’s a lovely bonus.
 Art is messy, so just embrace it.

 If you stamp the whole image on one side and partly stamp another next to it, see which one is more appealing and interesting.
 For me, it’s the second one.